 Address: 125 S Pennsylvania St, Indianapolis, IN 46204

 As we mentioned above, Indy is a sports mecca.
-Along with racing and football, the capital city also has its own basketball team, the NBA’s Indiana Pacers.
+Along with racing and football, the capital city has its basketball team, the NBA’s Indiana Pacers.

 The Pacers play at the Gainbridge Fieldhouse, though the arena hosts more than just sporting events.
 Visitors can also attend live concerts and performances.
 Past artists have included Paramore and the Jonas Brothers.

-The Fieldhouse was designed to be reminiscent of the classic gymnasiums found throughout Indiana.
+The Fieldhouse was designed to be reminiscent of the classic gymnasiums in Indiana.
 Its special designs provide a cozy familiarity to downtown Indianapolis.
 Commonly held events at the Fieldhouse include rodeos, conventions, and high school sports.

 See Related: Best Places to Visit in the Midwest